utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 dshot save -m 1
 ```

-The above set of commands reverse the direction for motor #1.
+The above set of commands reverse the direction for Motor #1.
 Similar procedure can be followed to reverse any of the other three motors.

 In the event of accidental change of motor direction, normal direction can be restored as follows:
 ```